-The frequently asked questions below are based on past experience and general polices.
-There may be exceptions to these answers based on university polices, coaches needs or other external forces.
-We make every effort to ensure that the information is accurate, but cannot guarantee that each policy or FAQ reply applies to each and every camp location.
+The frequently asked questions below are based on experience and general polices.
+There may be exceptions to these answers based on university policies, coaches’ needs or other external forces.
+We make every effort to ensure that the information is accurate, but cannot guarantee that each policy or FAQ reply applies to every camp location.
 We will make every effort to adjust any policies or procedures that may vary on the given camp location page.

-Our camps are open to any and all levels of tennis players.
+Our camps are open to all levels of tennis players.
 We have players from absolute beginner to tournament level / nationally ranked players.
-Our traditional camps are designed are most appropriate for beginner and intermediate players, while our Elite Training camps are a great fit for tournament level campers.
+Our traditional camps are designed to be most suitable for beginner and intermediate players, while our Elite Training camps are a great fit for tournament-level campers.

 We design our camps to teach the technical basics and love of the game to the beginning player, to introduce strategical decision making, and more advanced technique to the intermediate player, while building on their current stroke production, and to put the advanced players into pressured, strategical and competitive situations.